Honda Pilot Insurance Rates

 Rate estimates by individual coverage type:

-Prices include $500 deductible amounts, 30/60 liability coverage, and includes uninsured motorist and medical coverage.
-Rates are averaged for all U.S. states and Pilot trim levels.
+Full coverage includes $500 physical damage insurance deductibles, minimum liability limits, and includes both medical and uninsured motorist insurance.
+Rates are averaged for all U.S. states and for different Pilot trim levels.

 Price Range by Coverage and Risk

-Using a 40-year-old driver as an example, prices range range from the low end price of $460 for the bare minimum liability coverage to a high of $2,804 for a policy for a high-risk driver.
+For an average driver, prices range go from the cheapest price of $460 for minimum levels of liability insurance to a much higher rate of $2,804 for high-risk insurance.

 Price Range by Location